ecchong/ecchong.github.io/_posts/2019-04-10-How_to_sort_a_list_of_dict.md

+---
+title: How to sort a list of dictionay objects
+tags: ["Ansible", "dictionary", "list"]
+categories: Ansible
+layout: post
+---
 ### How to sort a list of dict objects

 Example data from list of datastores from vCenter:
+{% raw %}
 ```shell
         "datastores": [
             {